JinLi711/UIA/Yelp/NLP for Yelp/analysis_plan.md

     * this turns plurals into singulars, changes the verbs to normal present tense.
 Removes prefixes and suffixes basically.
     * Note that this may shift the meaning of the word.
 For example, the word "unhappy" would be converted to "unhappy".

+7. Replace all delimiters with spaces.
+    * For example, '\n', '\t'.
+    * These delimiters are interpreted as spaces (newline, tabs)

 ## Key word normalization

 This normalization is just in case the keywords are able to be found in the text.
+Note that these key words will be in a csv file seperated by newlines.
+The top row will include the word: WORDS

+For example, here's what a [sample file](https://github.com/JinLi711/UIA/blob/master/Yelp/NLP%20for%20Yelp/Word_Lists/bohemian_words.csv) would look like

 1. Lowercase the words.

 2. Lemmatize the words.

+To be extra careful, we should check if any of the word is misspelled.

 ## Things I Still Have Trouble With